Shothole Canyon, located on the eastern side of Cape Range National Park, is one of the most rugged areas of the National Park.

 The canyon's name is derived from the shot holes left by explosive charges fixed to set up miniature earthquakes, for seismographic studies during oil searches in the 1950s.

-The turn off to Shothole Canyon Road is 15 minutes' drive (17km) south of Exmouth's township, on the Minilya-Exmouth Road.
-A 4WD is required to drive through the canyon.
+The turn off to Shothole Canyon Road is 15 minutes' drive (17km) south of Exmouth, on the Minilya-Exmouth Road. a 4WD is required to drive through the canyon.